sushmitamalakar10/data-science-projects/Menstrual Cycle Predictor/README.md

-# 🌸 Menstrual Cycler Predictor
+# 🌸 Menstrual Cycle Predictor

 This is a **Period Prediction** web application built with **Streamlit**.
 It predicts the number of days left until your next period based on various inputs like **cycle length**, **mood**, **stress**, **sleep hours**, **pain level**, **PMS symptoms**, and more.